The following parameters are essential for designing SMPS magnetic components:

 - In a multiple output transformer, the secondary with the highest output power should be placed closest to the primary for the best coupling and lowest leakage.

 - Secondary windings with only a few turns should be spaced across the width of the bobbin window instead of being bunched together in order to maximize coupling to the primary.
 Using multiple parallel strands of wire is an additional technique of increasing the fill factor and coupling of a winding with few turns

 - To minimize leakage inductance and still meet isolation requirements, design the windings using triple insulated wires and minimal tape layers.

 Transformer shielding: Using a flux band (copper shield) around the entire transformer will provide a circumferential radiation shield for the eddy currents in the transformer.
 This shield is simply a grounded loop of copper foil around the entire assembly.
-Use of this technique requires careful consideration to isolation requirements and creepage and clearance issues.
+Use of this technique requires careful consideration of isolation requirements and creepage and clearance issues.

-Vacuum Impregnation: High performance applications such as military, aerospace, medical and high voltage often require an extra level of protection and isolation.
+Vacuum Impregnation: High-performance applications such as military, aerospace, medical, and high voltage often require an extra level of protection and isolation.
 Vacuum impregnation with epoxies and/or varnishes can ensure this high level of performance and endurance.